Nord Stream 1 pipeline to shut for three days in latest fuel blow to Europe | Headlines

 Nord Stream 1 pipeline to shut for three days in latest fuel blow to Europe

 The Nord Stream pipeline had already been running at just a fifth of its capacity, stoking fears that Russia could halt flows completely heading into the winter heating season and make it more difficult to fill up storage facilities.
-Before Gazprom announced the shutdown, gas prices in Europe remained close to five-month highs, while U.S. gas prices reversed course and were up 1.2% after the news.
+Before Gazprom announced the shutdown, gas prices in Europe remained close to five-month highs, while U.S. gas prices reversed course and settled up 1.2% following the news.

 The broader Germany economic impact was highlighted in producer price data on Friday, which in July saw their highest ever increases, both year-on-year and month-on-month, as energy costs skyrocket.
 The Nord Stream pipeline had already been running at just a fifth of its capacity, stoking fears that Russia could halt flows completely heading into the winter heating season and make it more difficult to fill up storage facilities.

-Before Gazprom announced the shutdown, gas prices in Europe remained close to five-month highs, while U.S. gas prices reversed course and were up 1.2% after the news.
+Before Gazprom announced the shutdown, gas prices in Europe remained close to five-month highs, while U.S. gas prices reversed course and settled up 1.2% following the news.
 GERMAN DEPENDENCE

-Germany has made targeted efforts to fill up its storage facilities to prepare for winter with levels standing at 78.19% as of Aug.
-17, slightly more than the 75.89% for the European Union as a whole.
-After maintenance is complete, and "in the absence of technical malfunctions", flows of 33 million cubic metres (mcm) a day - in line with current volumes - will resume, Gazprom said.
+Germany has made targeted efforts to fill up its storage facilities to prepare for winter with levels standing at 78% as of Aug.
+17, slightly more than the about 76% for the European Union as a whole.
+After maintenance is complete, and "in the absence of technical malfunctions," flows of 33 million cubic metres (mcm) a day - in line with current volumes - will resume, Gazprom said.

-This would still be just 20% of Nord Stream's full capacity of 167 mcm daily.
+The restart volume would be just 20% of Nord Stream's full capacity of 167 mcm daily.
 Gazprom said maintenance work at the remaining Trent 60 gas compressor station would be carried out together with Siemens Energy.
-The Russian group has previously blamed faulty or delayed equipment for lower flows.
+The Russian firm previously blamed faulty or delayed equipment for lower flows.
 Germany says this is a pretext to hurt its economy.

 Siemens, which is in charge of maintaining the Nord Stream 1 turbines, declined to comment.
-One of the Nord Stream 1 turbines is currently stuck in Germany after undergoing maintenance in Canada.
-Germany has said it could be transported any day but Moscow keeps saying that sanctions imposed by Canada, the European Union and Britain prevented the equipment from being shipped back to Russia.
+One of the Nord Stream 1 turbines is stuck in Germany after undergoing maintenance in Canada.
+Germany has said it could be transported but Moscow keeps saying that sanctions have prevented the equipment from being shipped back to Russia.

 "The dependence on him has to end for once and all," he added in an interview with website t-online. ($1 = 0.9958 euros)